typefacedesign/document-driven-typedesign/ux/userjourneys.md

 Defining Tests Questions
 : Dave can define tests that refer to segments of documents [Perhaps: Create YAML files that define tests (Document Key, Segment Key (HTML ID or Class), Questions, Answers, Pass/Fail Criteria, Examples of Passing/Failing Fonts, Recommendations on how to pass)]

+Sharing Tests
+: Dave can share Tests with other users, and contribute them to the upstream project here

 * auto-gen TOC:
 {:toc}